mariahenkel/dothraki_gf/documentation/paper_text_01.md

 		VPSlash = Verb ** {objCase : Case ; subjpost : Str} ;
 		VP = Verb ** {compl : Str; subjpost : Str} ;

-The basic structure 'Verb' contains the infinitive and participle as well as all conjugated forms of a verb.
-The somewhat convoluted setup of the 'VForm' parameter type is owed to the peculiarities of conjugation in Dothraki: First off, somewhat unusually, in all tenses and moods, verb forms vary with the polarity of the sentence ("Me dothra**e**" -- "He rides", "Me vos dothra**o**" -- "He does not ride").
-In the present and future tenses, verbs are inflected for person and number, but the second person singular and plural forms are always identical (hence the definition of 'VFormPN').
+The basic structure `Verb` contains the infinitive and participle as well as all conjugated forms of a verb.
+The somewhat convoluted setup of the `VForm` parameter type is owed to the peculiarities of conjugation in Dothraki: First off, somewhat unusually, in all tenses and moods, verb forms vary with the polarity of the sentence ("Me dothra**e**" -- "He rides", "Me vos dothra**o**" -- "He does not ride").
+In the present and future tenses, verbs are inflected for person and number, but the second person singular and plural forms are always identical (hence the definition of `VFormPN`).
 In the past tense, verbs are inflected for number only, not for person (but unlike in the present and future tenses, second person singular and plural forms *do* differ).
 There are also formal and informal imperative forms.

-Transitive verbs are basically the same as intransitive verbs, but they also assign a case to their 'NP' complement (mostly accusative, but other cases do appear), which is stored in the 'objCase' field.
+Transitive verbs are basically the same as intransitive verbs, but they also assign a case to their `NP` complement (mostly accusative, but other cases do appear), which is stored in the `objCase` field.

 A verb phrase essentially consists of a verb with a complement.
-There is also a field 'subjpost' which again encodes a peculiar feature of Dothraki grammar: A number of constructions, which, in other languages, are rendered by verbal auxiliaries (can, must) or verbs with 'VP' complements (try to), are realized in Dothraki via non-inflecting particles (e.g. "laz" and "eth" corresponding to "can" and "must"), which do not otherwise affect the conjugation of the main verb ("Me dothrak" -- "He rides", "Me laz dothrak" -- "He can ride", "Me kis dothrak" -- "He tries to ride").
+There is also a field `subjpost` which again encodes a peculiar feature of Dothraki grammar: A number of constructions, which, in other languages, are rendered by verbal auxiliaries (can, must) or verbs with `VP` complements (try to), are realized in Dothraki via non-inflecting particles (e.g. "laz" and "eth" corresponding to "can" and "must"), which do not otherwise affect the conjugation of the main verb ("Me dothrak" -- "He rides", "Me laz dothrak" -- "He can ride", "Me kis dothrak" -- "He tries to ride").
 These have to be regarded as part of the verb phrase but, syntactically, are not preposed to the verb phrase but postposed to the subject of the clause (this makes a difference, e.g., in relative clauses, which have VSO word order instead of the standard SVO word order).
 The same is true of passive constructions, which are indicated by "nem" postposed to the subject ("Lajak dothrae" -- "The warrior rides", "Hrazef nem dothrae" -- "The horse is ridden"; note that the verb still agrees with the syntactical subject of the clause).

-'VPSlash' represents a verb phrase missing a complement and kind of sits between 'V2' and 'VP'.
-It is generated from a 'V2' (via 'SlashV2a : V2 -> SlashVP') and can then either be turned into a 'VP' by adding an object (via 'ComplSlash : VPSlash -> NP -> VP') or into a 'ClSlash' (clause missing an object) by adding a subject (via 'SlashVP : VPSlash -> NP -> ClSlash'), to be used e.g. in a relative sentence ("the goat which *the warrior stabbed*").
-As such it does not have a complement, like 'VP', and retains the 'objCase' from 'V2', but it does have the 'subjpost' field from 'VP' (so we can form e.g. "the goat which the warrior *can stab*" -- "dorvi fin *vindee* lajak *laz*").
+`VPSlash` represents a verb phrase missing a complement and kind of sits between `V2` and `VP`.
+It is generated from a `V2` (via `SlashV2a : V2 -> SlashVP`) and can then either be turned into a `VP` by adding an object (via `ComplSlash : VPSlash -> NP -> VP`) or into a `ClSlash` (clause missing an object) by adding a subject (via `SlashVP : VPSlash -> NP -> ClSlash`), to be used e.g. in a relative sentence ("the goat which *the warrior stabbed*").
+As such it does not have a complement, like `VP`, and retains the `objCase` from `V2`, but it does have the `subjpost` field from `VP` (so we can form e.g. "the goat which the warrior *can stab*" -- "dorvi fin *vindee* lajak *laz*").

-In order to implement verbal auxiliaries such as "can" and "must", which are represented as 'VV's in GF, we also have a dummy lincat for 'VV':
+In order to implement verbal auxiliaries such as "can" and "must", which are represented as `VV`s in GF, we also have a dummy lincat for `VV`:

 		VV = {s : Str} ;

 Since "can", "must" etc. are simply uninflected particles in Dothraki, this is enough to represent those.
 This should of course not be considered a final design, since it is unlikely that all verbs with verb phrase complement can be realized like this in Dothraki.
-However, there is currently very little documentation available on how other 'VV' verbs are realized, so this dummy implementation will have to do for now.
+However, there is currently very little documentation available on how other `VV` verbs are realized, so this dummy implementation will have to do for now.

 #### 2.3.3 (Relative) Clauses and Sentences

-There are no big surprises in the lincats of 'Cl' and 'QCl' (clauses and question clauses, respectively) or 'S' and 'QS' (sentences an question sentences):
+There are no big surprises in the lincats of `Cl` and `QCl` (clauses and question clauses, respectively) or `S` and `QS` (sentences an question sentences):

 		S, QS = {s : Str} ;
 		Cl, QCl = {s : Tense => Anteriority => Polarity => Str} ;

 The lincats of these categories are fairly canonical in many languages and in Dothraki they are basically the same as in English or German.<sup>2</sup>

-<sup>2</sup> The main differences between these languages come from whether the linearization also depends on some kind of 'Order' parameter, for example distinguishing indirect from direct questions or subordinate from main clauses.
+<sup>2</sup> The main differences between these languages come from whether the linearization also depends on some kind of `Order` parameter, for example distinguishing indirect from direct questions or subordinate from main clauses.
 It might be necessary to add something like that to our lincat later, if more information about e.g. indirect questions in Dothraki becomes available, but for now there is no indication that we need such an extra parameter.

 Relative clauses are more interesting.
-The relevant categories here are 'RP' (relative pronoun), 'ClSlash' (a clause missing an object), 'RCl' (relative clauses) and 'RS' (relative sentence):
+The relevant categories here are `RP` (relative pronoun), `ClSlash` (a clause missing an object), `RCl` (relative clauses) and `RS` (relative sentence):

 		RP = {s : QuForm => Case => Str } ;
 		RCl = {s : Tense => Anteriority => Polarity => Animacy => Number => Str } ;
 		ClSlash = {s : Tense => Anteriority => Polarity => Str; subj: Str ; objCase : Case} ;
 		RS = {s : Animacy => Number => Str } ;

 Relative pronouns in Dothraki inflect according to the animacy and number of the noun phrase they attach to, and the case that the relativized noun phrase would have been assigned in the embedded relative sentence (similar to German).
-Hence, the linearization of 'RS' depends on the animacy and number of the noun phrase it is eventually attached to and 'RCl' is to 'RS' what 'Cl' is to 'S', i.e. it is a relative sentence, whose tense, anteriority and polarity have not yet been fixed.
-'ClSlash' has to remember the case of the missing object, so it can assign it to the relative pronoun, if used in a relative sentence (via 'RelSlash : RP -> ClSlash -> RCl').
+Hence, the linearization of `RS` depends on the animacy and number of the noun phrase it is eventually attached to and `RCl` is to `RS` what `Cl`  is to `S`, i.e. it is a relative sentence, whose tense, anteriority and polarity have not yet been fixed. `ClSlash` has to remember the case of the missing object, so it can assign it to the relative pronoun, if used in a relative sentence (via `RelSlash : RP -> ClSlash -> RCl`).

-There is one more important difference between 'Cl' and 'ClSlash'.
-When a clause is constructed from a verb phrase and subject via 'PredVP : NP -> VP -> Cl', the noun phrase is just prepended to the verb phrase.
-We cannot do this when constructing a 'ClSlash' via 'SlashVP : NP -> VPSlash -> ClSlash', because of a quirk in Dothraki word order: Whereas regular main clauses and questions follow SVO word order, relative clauses have VSO word order.
-So depending on whether a 'ClSlash' is eventually turned into a relative sentence (via 'RelSlash : RP -> ClSlash -> RCl') or a question (via 'QuestSlash : IP -> ClSlash -> QCl'), we have to choose the word order accordingly ("dorvi fin vindee lajak" -- "the goat which the warrior stabs" vs "Fin lajak vindee?" -- "What does the warrior stab?").
-Therefore, 'ClSlash' contains the (linearized) subject in a field, 'subj'.
+There is one more important difference between `Cl` and `ClSlash`.
+When a clause is constructed from a verb phrase and subject via `PredVP : NP -> VP -> Cl`, the noun phrase is just prepended to the verb phrase.
+We cannot do this when constructing a `ClSlash` via `SlashVP : NP -> VPSlash -> ClSlash`, because of a quirk in Dothraki word order: Whereas regular main clauses and questions follow SVO word order, relative clauses have VSO word order.
+So depending on whether a `ClSlash` is eventually turned into a relative sentence (via `RelSlash : RP -> ClSlash -> RCl`) or a question (via `QuestSlash : IP -> ClSlash -> QCl`), we have to choose the word order accordingly ("dorvi fin vindee lajak" -- "the goat which the warrior stabs" vs "Fin lajak vindee?" -- "What does the warrior stab?").
+Therefore, `ClSlash` contains the (linearized) subject in a field, `subj`.

 #### 2.3.4 Adjectives

-The relevant categories here are 'A' (adjectives), 'AP' (adjectival phrases) and 'Comp' ("complement of a copula", though see below):
+The relevant categories here are `A` (adjectives), `AP` (adjectival phrases) and `Comp` ("complement of a copula", though see below):

 		A = {s : Degree => Number => ACase => Str ; pred : VForm => Str } ;
 		AP = {s : Number => ACase => Str ; pred : VForm => Str } ;